bbaumg/derby/README.md

 This pinewood derby timer is designed to work with a basic 4 lane wood track.
 It is a simple python based application that with some Adafruit hardware.

 Hardware List:
-*   1 Raspberry pi with 1A power supply
-        The Pi 2 does work best.
+*   1 Raspberry pi with 1A power supply.
+(NOTE:  The Pi 2 does work best.
 However, the Pi Zero does a great job and cuts the cost.
-        Pi Zero is direct plug n play from a functional running Pi 2.
+Pi Zero is direct plug n play from a functional running Pi 2.)
 *   4 Adafruit 0.56" 4-Digit 7-Segment Display w/I2C Backpack
 *   1 Adafruit Perma-Proto HAT for Pi Mini Kit - No EEPROM
 *   1 1k Ohm resistor